 If people in your life knew you didn’t get along with this person, that you had a strained relationship, or had a falling out, people may minimize the validity of your feelings.
 That is a little thing known as disenfranchised grief.
 You may still be having intense grief feelings, despite that bitter divorce, painful custody battle, or even history of abuse.
 People around you might be saying, what do you have to be upset about?!?
 You hated him and hadn’t talked to him for years!

 Death doesn’t bring closure.

 You may have imagined that all those complicated feelings would somehow get resolved once the person died or was completely out of your life.
 But there is a good chance the complicated emotions are still there, even though the person isn’t.
 You wouldn’t be the first or the last.
 The reality is the pain of a difficult relationship doesn’t die just because a person has died.

 6 ways to understand and cope with these complicated feelings.

-- You can still finish ‘business’.
 When grieving someone you didn’t like, or with whom you had a complicated relationship, there can be a feeling that any “unfinished business” will now have to be left unfinished.
-It may not get finished in the way you had imagined when that person was alive (if you had been planning for a direct conversation, obviously that just isn’t going to happen).
+It may not get finished in the way you imagined when that person was alive (if you were planning for a direct conversation, obviously that just isn’t going to happen).
 You can still find ways to say the things you wanted to say.
 That could be in the form of a journal, letter to the person who died, artistic expression, or with a therapist.

 What are your thoughts on grieving someone you didn’t like, or who you had a difficult relationship with?
 Leave a comment to let us know!